microsoft/mu/docs/How/integration_checklist.md

 ## 3) Boot a Reference Platform

-Once all rebases have been completed on all repos...
+Once rebase has been completed on all repos...

 * On a reference platform, create a new branch for integration testing
 * Pivot all Mu submodules to the new `rebase/*_staging` branch
 * Build platform and fix issues as discovered
-  * Update individual Readmes with notes on changes required
+  * Update individual Readme files with notes on changes required
   * Try to keep these notes associated with the correct repo.
 Example: if the platform requires a new PCD to build and this PCD is defined in `UefiCpuPkg`, update the `mu_basecore` Readme with a note about the platform decision (and ideally include recommendations)
 * Once built, boot platform and fix issues as discovered
-  * Update individual Readmes with notes on changes required
+  * Update individual Readme files with notes on changes required

 ## 4) Change Default Branches